 St. Ambrose students have consistently scored well above average when compared to national student groups.
 In fact, St. Ambrose students score in the top 10% of students nationwide.

 St. Ambrose School follows the Diocese of Arlington’s curriculum guidelines.
-Teachers design lesson plans that implement these guidelines, but are geared to the particular needs and interests of their students.
+Teachers design lesson plans that implement these guidelines – geared to the particular needs and interests of their students.

 The Religion curriculum introduces Catholic doctrine, prayer, history, morality and the sacraments.
 Students are encouraged to live their faith through weekly participation in the liturgy and daily participation in the prayer life of the school.
 Students demonstrate their faith commitment by participating in school-wide endeavors that support local, national, and international charities.
 Students take field trips to local religious sites of historic significance, such as the Franciscan Monastery, the Basilica of the Shrine of the Immaculate Conception, and the Shrine of St. Elizabeth Ann Seton.